 I didn’t buy the Durovent — even just seeing it on the shelf and handling it in the store, it looked cheap and unimpressive.
 It was hard to imagine it holding up under the pressure of any significant amount of blown-in insulation pressing against it.

-The AccuVent product Home Depot carried only worked in a straight line (no curve to wrap over the back of the Zip sheathing at the top of the wall assembly).
+The AccuVent product Home Depot carried only worked in a straight line (no curve to wrap over the back of the Zip sheathing at the top of the wall assembly), ideal for a cathedral ceiling application.
 After looking around online, I found this other AccuVent product:

 Seeing the video made me think it would be an easy installation, but once I had the product on the job site and tried to install one, the realization hit that they would be a pain to properly air seal, and again, I had concerns about blown-in insulation pressing up against it for years.